 Something to consider

-Just commit to doing one thing every day for your self-care.
+Truly commit to doing one thing every day for your self-care.
 And do that activity mindfully if possible.

-30 day self-care challenge experiences
+30-day self-care challenge experiences

 “I don’t really have a reason to be overwhelmed because I don’t have a lot of responsibilities.
 But I often find myself irritable.
 Everything just gets boring in life.
 It’s always the same old.
-The 30 day self-care challenge definitely put me in a better mood by spicing things up slightly.
+The 30-day self-care challenge definitely put me in a better mood by spicing things up slightly.
 Just made me appreciate my life more and focus on the things I am grateful for. ”

 “I rarely have any time to myself with 2 rowdy (but lovable) little boys.
 So this last month was really, really, REALLY nice.
 I tended to choose the activities which took less time and planning.
 Just because I’m super busy.
 But even those activities helped relax me.
 And make me feel like a normal human being again.
 Other moms know what I’m talking about. “

 “I really like the fact that the 30-day self-care challenge provided 2 optional sets of activities for each day.
 I’ve done a challenge like this before but I found it difficult to stick to because of how rigid it was.
 With this challenge, I could choose self-care activities based on what I liked.
 Definitely enjoyed it.”